Cutupnottoasted/Farm_Recommendation_Engine/README.md

 on their soil.
 Specifically, they must provide: Nitrogen ratio, Phosphorus ratio, Potassium Ratio, Temperature, Humidity, PH level, and Rainfall.
 From there, using a csv file with data samples on these 7 conditions and the best recommended crop, we take the data the user gives us and find the crop condition that it is most similar to.
 We used a least difference equation to find the crop mean that the input is most similar to

+I live version of the site for demo purposes can be found at https://statuesque-kheer-05ca48.netlify.app/.
+This can be used to visualize the front end of the web app